Bukovno: Geography

 Bukovno is located about 6 km west of Mladá Boleslav and 44 km northeast of Prague.
 It lies in the Jizera Table.

 History

 The first written mention of Bukovno is from 1380.
 It was part of the Mladá Boleslav estate, owned by the Michalovice family until 1468.
 In 1584, Bukovno was bought by the Czernin family and annexed to the Kosmonosy estate.
 This lasted until 1734, when Bukovno was bought by Jan Gemmrich of Neuberk.

+Demographics

 Transport

-Bukovno is located on a railway line from Mělník to Mladá Boleslav and Mladějov.
+Bukovno is located on the railway line Mělník–Mladějov, but in the off season it is only in operation on weekends.

 Sights

-The landmark of Bukovno is the Church of Saint John of Nepomuk.
+The main landmark of Bukovno is the Church of Saint John of Nepomuk.
 It was built in the Baroque style in 1769.